What Is Property Insurance?

 Property insurance is a broad range of policies that allows a policyholder to claim reimbursement for insured property, such as real estate.
 In the latter’s case, property insurance reimburses the policyholder (such as the property owner) in case of damage, theft, or personal liability.
 This compensation pays either for the value of the damage or, less commonly, for the replacement of the property.

-There are several subtypes of property insurance, such as homeowner’s insurance or flood insurance, which all protect the property owner.
+Several subtypes of property insurance, such as homeowners insurance or flood insurance, protect the property owner.

 However, some types of real estate insurance, such as mortgage insurance, instead protect lenders[1].
 Borrowers pay these insurance premiums if they have a low credit score, poor equity, or cannot contribute at least 20% of the home’s down payment to offset the lender’s risk.